 “…the god of this world hath blinded the minds of them which believe not, lest the light of the glorious gospel of the Chosen One / Messiah / Christ, who is the image of God, should shine unto them.”
 (II Cor 4:4)

 Graham Hancock is a researcher into ancient history.
-A gnostic himself, he presents a very informative lecture on gnosticism from the most ancient times.
-In this lecture he equates modern aliens with ancient gods, and is convinced that altered states of consciousness induced by physical means such as drug intoxication breaks the barrier between the physical and spiritual dimension.
+A gnostic himself, he presents a very informative lecture on Gnosticism from the most ancient times.
+In this lecture he equates modern aliens with ancient gods, and is convinced that altered states of consciousness induced by natural substances like ayahuasca breaks the barrier between the physical and spiritual dimension.
 As I said, informative.